cfoust/tmux-oakthree/README.md

 ## features

 * **fuzzy-find everything**: vim's [ctrlp](https://github.com/kien/ctrlp.vim)
-  plugin is wonderful. `oakthree` brings similar functionality to tmux so that you never have to manage panes again.
+  plugin makes vim awesome. `oakthree` brings similar functionality to tmux so that you never have to manage panes again.
 * **portable**: All of `oakthree` is written in bash to keep dependencies minimal and functionality consistent.
 * **fast**: Since `oakthree` uses fzf, your development speed is no longer bottlenecked by how quickly you can switch tmux windows.
+It saves you the mental bandwidth of having to remember where all of your panes are.
 * **comfort**: `oakthree` comes with a key binding (`prefix` <kbd>G</kbd>) that centers whatever you're looking at in the center of your screen.
-No more looking slightly to the left.
+No more looking slightly to the left all day.

 ## purpose